The Interscholastic Equestrian Association (IEA), awards a student-rider the National Sportsmanship Award each year.

 The submissions will be judged by a designated IEA committee based upon the following criteria:

 Applicants will place 1st-8th, as in other IEA National Competitions.
 Student-rider finalists from all IEA disciplines will be judged together.

 The 1st place applicant will receive a $500.00 scholarship award from IEA, a lifetime membership to IEA, and they will be nominated by the IEA in affiliate sportsmanship award programs like: USHJA Affiliate Sportsmanship Award Program, USEF Youth Sportsman’s Award, and other similar programs, where applicable.
-His/her essay and a photo will appear in the summer issue of Take the Reins magazine.
+His/her essay and a photo will appear in an IEA monthly newsletter and on IEA social media pages.

 All materials must be submitted together to be eligible for consideration.

 Submissions may be e-mailed to the IEA Membership Office

 (Please note “National Sportsmanship Award” in the subject line.)

 The Final awards will be announced in early July 2021.